searxng/searxng/docs/dev/quickstart.rst

 request.
 To not end in *wild west* we have some directives, please pay attention to our ":ref:`how to contribute`" guideline.

-If you implement themes, you will need to setup a :ref:`make node.env` once:
+If you implement theme, you will need to setup a :ref:`make node.env` once:

 .. code:: sh